K-Khud/ArtCatalogue/README.md

 * On Production I would add the backend response error hanling for the case when backend return nil for the properties that are necessary for the business logic.
 So that the app doesn't crash in that case, and user could see an error message.
 I would also track such exceptions as Crashlytics non-fatal events.
 In that case the team quickly learns about a problem related to the backend responses and can take appropriate actions.

+* I would remove all the hardcoded strings into the separate struct/enum on production, so it's easier to control.

 * I would add the following tests:
   * Integration tests for parsing of data models.
 For that I would add json files and parse them with the existing models.
 The tests would check that fields of parsed models have same values as jsons.